ipython/ipython/docs/source/interactive/public_server.rst

 Using a different notebook store
 --------------------------------

-By default, the Notebook app stores the notebook documents that it saves as files in the working directory of the Notebook app, also known as the ``notebook_dir``.
+By default, the notebook server stores the notebook documents that it saves as files in the working directory of the notebook server, also known as the ``notebook_dir``.
 This  logic is implemented in the :class:`FileNotebookManager` class.
 However, the server can be configured to use a different notebook manager class, which can